Perimeter of the southern Feral Woods

 I stopped in my tracks, my feet landing silently on a branch as I stabilized myself, squinting down into the forest floor below.

-There, in the middle of a clearing, was an adolescent beast.
-It sat on the ground, metal claws brandished, its alien, pink, hairless skin causing a chill to ripple down my spine.
+There, in the middle of a clearing, was an adolescent monster.
+It sat on the ground, metal claws brandished.
+Its alien, pink, hairless skin glistened in the air, and the sight caused a chill to ripple down my spine.
 On top of its head was a braid of wet, greasy, matted fur, its massive eyes turned toward its razor-sharp claws.
-From its pursed lips I could hear a strange cooing sound, almost as if it were imitating a choir owl.
+From its pursed lips, muffled by the rain, I could hear a strange cooing sound that set me on edge.

 AVL-2: Is this right?